abdeldjalile-lafkir/abdeldjalile-lafkir/README.md

 A Freelance developer and student at Ecole Normale Supérieure - Kouba, who craft codes, projects, optimizations, and intuitive user experiences.

+#

+Some technologies I had messed with include TypeScript, Python, and C++ for building web apps and performance‑sensitive code,